LISTERINE/sourcerer/README.rst

 2. The key defining each child node is the 'name' argument for the FunctionObj

 3. The sub-keys of the child node are properties of the FunctionObj.
-The values of those sub-keys are can be one of two things
+The values of those sub-keys are can be one of two things:

-   1. If the value is in the value map, it is an argument to FunctionObj
+   * If the value is in the value map, it is an argument to FunctionObj

-   2. If the value is in the children map, it should be placed into the scope of the FunctionObj.
+   * If the value is in the children map, it should be placed into the scope of the FunctionObj.
 The value will be looked up in the Syntax Map top-level to see if it can be be instantiated into a new sourcerer object.

 The Syntax Map schema should consist of:
 ****************************************